Over 150 years of serving the Sauk Valley area

 The Review, Tue, 18,785

-Sauk Valley Newspapers strives to provide indispensable information and advertising services to our communities.
+Sauk Valley Media strives to provide indispensable information and advertising services to our communities.

 The Sauk Valley area is in northwestern Illinois, 100 miles west of Chicago on Interstate 88.
 The three major communities of Dixon, Sterling and Rock Falls on the scenic Rock River are in the center of the marketplace.
 The two larger metro markets of Rockford and The Quad Cites are less than 60 miles way.